-You may play sports only rarely, play a sport on a regular basis, or play a sport at a competitive level.
-No matter how involved you are in a sport, consider these questions before returning to your sport after a back injury:
+You may play sports rarely, on a regular basis, or at a competitive level.
+No matter how involved you are, consider these questions before returning to any sport after a back injury:

-When you are deciding when and if to return to a sport after having low back pain, the amount of stress that any sport places on your spine is an important factor to consider.
-If you would like to return to a more intense sport or a contact sport, talk about whether you can safely do this with your health care provider and physical therapist.
+In deciding when and if to return to a sport after having low back pain, the amount of stress that any sport places on your spine is an important factor to consider.
+If you would like to return to a more intense sport or a contact sport, talk to your health care provider and physical therapist about whether you can do this safely.
 Contact sports or more intense sports may not be a good choice for you if you:

 These are some general tips about when to return to sports and conditioning.
 It may be safe to return to your sport when you have:

 - Normal or almost normal range of motion without pain

 - Regained enough strength in the muscles related to your sport